The Different Ways to Transport Vehicles

 Hard-side enclosed shipping looks similar to semis hauling other items.
 The trailer is usually made of tin or fiberglass.
 Most have a lift gate door for low clearance cars, such as a Lamborghini.
 This type is best for high-end, exotic, and classic show cars.

 Both enclosed trailers have drip pans, which do a great job of keeping any possible fluids dripping from the top rack onto the lower level vehicles.
 The biggest difference is that hard-side trailers are 100% airtight.
 Since soft-side trailers use canvas instead of tin or aluminum, there is a potential of small amounts of dirt and grime getting on the vehicles.

 Open vs Enclosed Auto Transport—Which to Choose?

 Although anyone can choose any type of carrier, you have to keep in mind the additional costs.
 Enclosed carriers are specialized in handling vehicles that need a little extra care.
 The carriers who fall into the enclosed trailers category are usually slimmer than open, and it becomes even more limited if you’re looking for hard-side as well.
 If you would like your daily driver to have the royal treatment, make sure to book well in advance, too.
 Why?
 Since the lineup of carriers is smaller, it could make your transport time longer.

-Find out all the types of services Executive offers on our Services page.
+Find out all the types of services Executive Auto Shippers has to offer on our Services page.